RLabs-Inc/gemini-mcp/README.md

   }
 }

-If you must use a proxy to establish a connection to gemini , you can use below json {
+If you must use a proxy to establish a connection to gemini, you can use below json (replace `xxxx` with your actual proxy port):
+{
   "gemini": {
     "command": "npx",